-- i. companies that are directly involved in ongoing controversies classified as "very severe" in the areas of Environment, Human Rights and Community, Labour Rights and Supply Chain, Customers or Governance; - ii. companies deriving 5% or more revenue from gambling-related business activities;

-- iii. companies deriving 5% or more revenue from adult entertainment-related business activities: - iv. companies that derive any revenue from the production of tobacco, or 5% or more revenue from the distribution of, supply of key products for, or retail of, tobacco and tobacco alternatives; - companies that manufacture controversial weapons, such as cluster bombs, landmines, nuclear weapons, depleted uranium weapons, biological/chemical weapons (or their strategic components), blinding laser, non-detectable components, or incendiary weapons; - vi. companies that manufacture or retail civilian firearms and derive 5% or more revenue from this sector: - vii. companies that manufacture conventional weapons or provide support services to and derive 5% or more revenue from this sector; - viii. companies that derive (a) 50% or more revenue from unconventional oil and gas such as oil sands and shale gas or (b) between 5% and 50% revenue from these sources and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; - ix. companies that derive (a) 50% or more revenue from Arctic oil or (b) between 1% and 50% revenue from this source and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; and - x. companies that derive 5% or more of their total annual revenues from activities related to for-profit prisons.
+- companies that are directly involved in ongoing controversies classified as "very severe" in the areas of Environment, Human Rights and Community, Labour Rights and Supply Chain, Customers or Governance; - ii. companies deriving 5% or more revenue from gambling-related business activities; - iii. companies deriving 5% or more revenue from adult entertainment-related business activities; - iv. companies that derive any revenue from the production of tobacco, or 5% or more revenue from the distribution of, supply of key products for, or retail of, tobacco and tobacco alternatives; - any companies that manufacture controversial weapons, such as cluster bombs, landmines, nuclear weapons, depleted uranium weapons, biological/chemical weapons (or their strategic components), blinding laser, non-detectable components, or incendiary weapons; - vi. companies that manufacture or retail civilian firearms and derive 5% or more revenue from this sector: - vii. companies that manufacture conventional weapons or provide support services to and derive 5% or more revenue from this sector; - viii. companies that derive 5% or more of their total revenues from thermal coal mining and extraction.
+This does not include revenues from metallurgical coal; - ix. companies that derive (a) 10% or more revenue from coal-fired power generation or (b) between 5% and 10% revenue from this source and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; - x. companies that derive (a) 50% or more revenue from unconventional oil and gas such as oil sands and shale gas or (b) between 5% and 50% revenue from these sources and have transition risk preparedness or carbon management that is considered weak - i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; - xi. companies that derive (a) 50% or more revenue from Arctic oil or (b) between 1% and 50% revenue from this source and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; and - xii. companies that derive 5% or more of their total annual revenues from activities related to for-profit prisons.

-In addition, the application of the following climate-related exclusions seeks to reduce exposure to companies with carbon emissions intensity exposure, when compared to the Parent Index:
+In addition, the application of the following climate-related exclusions seeks to achieve a minimum 50% reduction in the carbon footprint, when compared to the Parent Index, based on research conducted by MSCI: